jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 scroll up a bit, you'll see that the tests ran successfully.
 The stack traces are a known issue related to Tomcat shutdown hooks and can safely be ignored.

-In 4.0, the containers need to be running before executing the tests.
+In SDK 4.x, the containers need to be running before executing the tests.
 We'll cover that in the next section.

 Unit & Integration Tests